Monday, 16 February 2026

 10.5mm Le Fh 18 Howitzer (AFV Club)

-I don’t remember too much about this build other than I used the salt method to distress the base coat layer.
-It also had a terribly miniscule hub to wheel connection which made the wheels immediately sag and eventually just fall off!
+I don’t remember too much about this build other than I'm pretty sure I used the salt method to distress the base coat layer.
+It also had a terribly miniscule hub to wheel connection, which made the wheels immediately sag and eventually just fall off!

 Citroen Traction (Tamiya)

 Low parts count and flawless engineering but lacks detail without the addition of aftermarket enhancements.
-I was getting to grips with much improved pinwash applications with this one.
+One of the first builds I used the hairspray technique on and it looks to have a much improved pinwash application.

 Flak 88 (Tamiya)